Butaro District Hospital

 Butaro, Burera District, Rwanda

 Following the 1994 Genocide against the Tutsi, the government of Rwanda committed to a two-decade rebuilding of the nation’s health system.
-In 2007, Burera was one of the last two districts in Rwanda without a tertiary care hospital, leaving a population of 340,000 without access to a single doctor.
+In 2007, Burera was one of the last two districts in Rwanda without a tertiary care hospital.
 As part of Partners In Health’s mission to bring high-quality healthcare to the country’s poorest regions, a district-wide plan to increase access to care was developed in partnership with the Rwandan Ministry of Health.
 This plan began with the creation of a new district hospital in Butaro.

 The 150-bed Butaro District Hospital was developed to provide both in- and outpatient services, with a particular emphasis on maternal health.
 A laboratory, neonatal intensive care unit, and operating rooms were core programs to provide referral and critical care services.
 Centered around an umuvumu tree—a traditional community gathering place in Rwanda—the hospital is a landscaped campus of buildings on the terraced hillside.